Find flights

 Miquel Ros

 Still, the Nordic airline hasn’t shied away from diversifying its geographical footprint and regularly expands outside of its core North Atlantic market.
-For example, during the European winter season, when demand is lower in the North Atlantic market, it operates flights between Scandinavia and Thailand and also links New York (JFK) nonstop to Paris (CDG), Berlin (BER) and Athens (ATH).
+For example, during the European winter season, when demand is lower in the North Atlantic market, it operates flights between Scandinavia and Thailand and also links New York (JFK) nonstop to Paris (CDG), Berlin (BER), and Athens (ATH).
+They’ve even launched their first route to the Southern Hemisphere, with seasonal service between London and Cape Town (CPT), South Africa that began recently.

 Cabin classes on Norse Atlantic

 The main physical differences between Economy and Premium on Norse Atlantic are the dedicated cabins and the types of seats.
-Passengers in the Premium cabin enjoy a less dense cabin layout and more spacious seats.
-While these do not recline to a flat position, they afford a very generous 43 inches of seat pitch and 19.5 inches of width, as well as offering a notable angle of recline.
+The Premium cabin has a roomier layout with seats that offer a generous 43 inches of pitch.

-Also, a wide and solid armrest keeps your neighbor at arm’s length – pun intended.
+They also have a decent recline and a wide, solid armrest that keeps your neighbor from invading your personal space.
 I found the Premium cabin comfortable enough to be able to sleep well for a significant portion of my transatlantic flight.

 Norse Atlantic fleet